NEC Laboratories America

 NEC Laboratories America, Inc. (NEC Labs America), formerly known as NEC Research Institute (1988 – 2002), is the US-based center for NEC Corporation’s global network of corporate research laboratories.
 It was established in 1988 with the primary location in Princeton, New Jersey and subsequently, a second location in the San Francisco Bay Area, specifically San Jose, California.
 The lab is a subsidiary of the NEC Corporation of America, headquartered in Irving, Texas.
-Its mission is to generate significant new knowledge and create innovative solutions for society in collaboration with industry, academia, and governments.
-Most research results from NEC Labs America are published in the open scientific literature.

 History

 NEC Labs America was created through the merger of the NEC Research Institute (NECI) and the NEC C&C Research Laboratories (CCRL).
 NECI was founded in 1988 to conduct long-term basic research in sciences underlying the computer and communications (C&C) technologies of the future.
 Its founding board was composed of thought leaders in computing and physical sciences, including Joseph Giordmaine, C. William Gear, Stuart Solin, Peter Wolff, Robert Tarjan and Leslie Valiant, with the goal of making important contributions to the basic research community and applying their results to improve the quality of human life.
 CCRL was established in Oct 1991 under the leadership of Kojiro Watanabe and its Silicon Valley Office, headed by Yoshinori Hara, was established in Aug 1995.
 NECI and CCRL merged in 2002.

 Initial research areas in the physical sciences included device physics, materials science, optical and quantum electronics, circuits and implementations of neural, optical, and other novel computer architectures.
 Research areas in computer science included parallel computing, software, artificial intelligence and cognitive science.
 During the past two decades, its focus has adapted in favor of computer science disciplines.